cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Jump table compression

 Building a single jump table for the entire case expression typically leads to the fastest code, but the jump table might become huge.
 The optimizer therefore tries to break the table into smaller segments, handling these segments specifically.
-Some segments might contain a single value, or a single value with a few exceptions, and can be handled by only a few jump instructions, allowing significant space savings, leading to jump table compression.
+Some segments might contain a single value, or a single value with a few exceptions, and can be handled by only a few jump instructions.
 The more diverse segments are encoded as separate, smaller jump tables.
 The optimizer considers several such arrangements and selects those that give the best performance for a given code size, taking other possible optimizations into account as well.

+The total number of possible jump table segments arrangements can be quite large.
+The optimizer generates a number of these arrangements and selects the best one from this set.
+The more arrangements are considered, the better code may be generated.
+However, generating and evaluating these arrangements can take a long time.
+The `case-optimization-strength` compiler directive can be used to control the number of considered arrangements.

 Typically, compressing the jump table produces smaller, but slightly slower code.
 For more complex `case` expressions, it is possible that the optimized code will be both significantly smaller and faster than the unoptimized `case` expression.

-Jump table compression is particularly useful when using block types in case expressions, as, given the large dispersion of block type ids, full jump tables tend to get quite large.
+Jump table compression is particularly useful when using block types in case expressions, as, given the large dispersion of block type IDs, full jump tables tend to get quite large.

 Notes:

 * Jump table compression is not performed when range checks for the given case expression are eliminated via the `unsafe-case-optimization` option.
-* When a compressed jump table is smaller, but slower than a full or less compressed jump table, it will only be selected when there isn't enough instruction space for the larger jump table.
+* When a compressed jump table is smaller, but slower than a full, or a less compressed jump table, it will only be selected when there isn't enough instruction space for the larger jump table.
 * Compressing a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
 When this is the case, the optimizer will select the smaller version over the faster version, even when there is plenty of instruction space.

 ### Jump table padding

 When the jump table starts at zero value, the generated code can be both smaller and faster due to these effects:

-* When the Mindustry content conversion is applied, the optimizer knows the logic ids cannot be less than zero.
+* When the Mindustry content conversion is applied, the optimizer knows the logic IDs cannot be less than zero.
 A jump instruction handling values smaller than the start of the jump table can therefore be omitted.
 * When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation handling the non-zero offset can be omitted.

 When symbolic labels are generated, the jump table padding may save up to two instructions, which is a significant speedup.